Aiden-ytarame/PAMultiplayer/README.md

 ## **Progress**

-There is no UI for now and there wasn't any significant multiplayer tests.
+There is no UI to specify a host Ip or Port for now and there wasn't any significant multiplayer tests.

+There's problems with closing the server and disconnecting a player.

 ## **Instalation**

 ## **How to use**

-* (To host, you currently have to change your port on Server.cs)
+** (To host, you currently have to change your port on Server.cs)**

+### Host

+* open the game
+* Go to settings->Gameplay
+* Toggle Host Server On.
+* Start any arcade level to start a server.

-To host, open the game, go to settings->Gameplay and toggle Host Server On.(note: the game might save the host server option on when quitting, may require to manually disable to join as clien)
+(note: the game might save the host server option on when quitting, may require to manually disable to join as clien)

-then start any arcade level to start a server.
+### Join

-* (To join, you currently have to change your port and Server IP on PlayerPatcher.cs)
+** (To join, you currently have to change your port and Server IP on PlayerPatcher.cs) **

-to join, start any arcade level. (preferably the same as the host)
+* start any arcade level. (preferably the same as the host)

 when a client joins, it should* automatically restart the level for everyone.